 What is a landing page?
 A landing page is any webpage where you send visitors, in order to initiate a conversation and close a deal.

 Effective landing pages are often standalone web pages with a single focus.

 According to The Landing Page Course, “Landing pages live separately from your website and are designed to only receive campaign traffic.
 As we’ll see, this separation allows them to be focused on a single objective and makes analytics, reporting & testing a simpler task.”

-You can use a landing page for almost any purpose – to capture email leads, sell a product, invite people to a conference or webinar, make an announcement, offer a discount … the choice is yours.
-But that purpose needs to be clear and linked to an appropriate call to action, as in the example from Yellow Pages shows:
+You can use a landing page for almost any purpose – to capture email leads, sell a product, invite people to a conference or webinar, make an announcement or offer a discount … the choice is yours.
+But, that purpose needs to be clear and linked to an appropriate call-to-action, as this example from Yellow Pages shows: